karrarkazuya/zaincash_flutter/README.md

 # INSTALL

-in yopur project terminal enter
+in your project terminal enter
 ```
   dart pub add zaincash
 ```